 Mexican Independence Day, Guanajuato style September 16th 2011 Tomorrow, September 16th is officially Independence Day in Mexico; however, you got to start early!

 Let me give the background story, Nanci style.
 In 1810, a priest named Miguel Hidalgo was unhappy with colonial Mexican society; in particular, how it was determined by skin color, parentage and birthplace.
 At the top of the tree were the Spanish-born colonists, followed by criollos (most of whom ... read more

 North America » Mexico » Guanajuato » Guanajuato The site of advanced Amerindian civilizations, Mexico came under Spanish rule for three centuries before achieving independence early in the 19th century.
 A devaluation of the peso in late 1994 threw Mexico into economic turmoil, triggering the worst... ... read more

 Thanks for checking out our blog!
-We are currently in Baja California, Mexico.
+We are currently in Budapest, Hungary.

-We lived in four cities in Mexico... full info
+We lived in four cities in Mexico in seven months... full info